-Finally, one can turn the Feynman parametrix $\FeynParametrix$ into a Feynman propagator $\FeynGreenOp$ utilising the well-posedness of Cauchy problem for normally hyperbolic operators on any globally hyperbolic manifold. \begin{restatable}[Existence of Hadamard bisolutions]{theorem}{existenceFeynmanGreenOpNHOp} Let $E \to M$ be a smooth complex vector bundle over a globally hyperbolic manifold $(M, g)$ equipped with a nondegenerate sesequilinear form such that the normally hyperbolic operator $\square$ on $E$ is formally selfadjoint.
-Then there exists a Feynman propagator $\FeynGreenOp$ for $\square$ such that $\omega := - \ri (\FeynGreenOp - \advGreenOp)$ is formally selfadjoint.
-In addition, if this form is positive-definite (hermitian) then the Feynman propagator can be chosen such that $\omega (u^{*} \otimes u) \geq 0$ for any $u \in \comSecE$.
-Thus $\omega$ defines a Hadamard state.
-Here $u \mapsto u^{*}: E \to E^{*}$ is the fibrewise antilinear mapping induced by the sesquilinear form. \end{restatable} Duistermaat-H\"{o}rmander~\cite[p.
+Duistermaat-H\"{o}rmander~\cite[p.
 229]{Duistermaat_ActaMath_1972} have actually considered a much wider class of operators, namely scalar pseudodifferential operators of real principal type on a smooth manifold.
-The pivotal step of determining the appropriate smoothing operators required to obtain Feynman propagators from respective parametrices was however left open.
+The pivotal step of determining the appropriate smoothing operators required to obtain Feynman propagators from respective parametrices was, however, left open.
 This indeterminacy can be fixed in various ways on special spacetimes even in the absence of the timelike Killing vector field.
 Such constructions have appeared in the literature on microlocal analysis.
 For example, Gell-Redman \textit{et al}.~\cite[Thm.
-3.6]{GellRedman_CMP_2016} treat the scalar wave operator in spaces with non-trapping Lorentzian scattering matrices.
-Vasy constructs Feynman propagators by making assumptions on global dynamics for (i) scalar formally selfadjoint operators with real principal symbol in closed manifolds~\cite[Thm.
+3.6]{GellRedman_CMP_2016} have treated the scalar wave operator in spaces with non-trapping Lorentzian scattering matrices.
+Vasy has constructed Feynman propagators by making assumptions on global dynamics for (i) scalar formally selfadjoint operators with real principal symbol in closed manifolds~\cite[Thm.
 1]{Vasy_AHP_2017}, and in spaces of Lorentzian scattering matrices for (ii) wave operators in Melrose's b-pseudodifferential algebraic framework~\cite[Thm.
 7]{Vasy_AHP_2017} and (iii) Klein-Gordon operators in Melrose's scattering pseudodifferential algebraic formalism~\cite[Thm.
-10, Thm.
-12]{Vasy_AHP_2017}.
-The idea is to identify the appropriate spaces where these operators are invertible and then define the Feynman propagators as the inverse of those operators satisfying the required properties - a generalisation of Feynman's original "$\pm \ri \epsilon$" prescription.
-As a consequence, he has also achieved respective positivity property for Feynman parametrices~\cite[Cor.
-5, Cor.
-9, Cor.
-11, Cor.
-13]{Vasy_AHP_2017}, as orginally announced by Duistermaat-H\"{o}rmander~\cite[Thm.
+10 and 12]{Vasy_AHP_2017}.
+His idea is to identify the appropriate spaces where these operators are invertible and then define the Feynman propagators as the inverse of those operators satisfying the required properties --- a generalisation of Feynman's original "$\pm \ri \epsilon$" prescription.
+As a consequence, he has also achieved respective positivity properties for Feynman parametrices~\cite[Cor.
+5, 9, 11,13]{Vasy_AHP_2017}, in the same spirit as the ones obtained by Duistermaat-H\"{o}rmander~\cite[Thm.
 6.6.2]{Duistermaat_ActaMath_1972}.
-A special case of Theorem~\ref{thm: existence_Feynman_propagator_NHOp} for Klein-Gordon operator minimally coupled to a static electromagnetic potential on a static spacetime has been proven by Derezi\'{n}ski-Siemssen~\cite[Thm.
+A special case of Theorem~\ref{thm: existence_Feynman_propagator_NHOp} for the Klein-Gordon operator minimally coupled to a static electromagnetic potential on a static spacetime has been proven by Derezi\'{n}ski-Siemssen~\cite[Thm.
 7.7]{Derezinski_RMP_2018}.
 In the spirit of the limiting absorption principle, they have shown that the Feynman propagator can be considered as the boundary value of the resolvent of the Klein-Gordon operator.
 Assuming Proposition~\ref{thm: positivity_Feynman_minus_adv_NHOp} and ideas from~\cite[Sec.
 3.3]{Gerard_CMP_2015}, Lewandowski~\cite[Thm.
-4.9]{Lewandowski} has recently given a construction of Hadamard states for Riemannian vector bundles.
+4.3]{Lewandowski_JMP_2022} has recently given a construction of Hadamard states for Riemannian vector bundles.